Bare Shell Verses Warm Shell properties what is the difference (1)

 Such properties might be listed for rent or purchase, and on some occasions for short-term lease as well.
 These properties can be listed as condos, villas, houses, and even townhouses.

-The type of ownership will depend largely on if you are a Thai citizen or a foreign citizen looking for accommodation while living in Thailand.
-You can read more about the various laws, regulations and legalities of Thai Property for Foreigners on the Silk Estate blog.
+The type of ownership will depend largely on whether you are a Thai citizen or a foreign citizen looking for accommodation while living in Thailand.
+You can read more about the various laws, regulations, and legalities of Thai Property for Foreigners on the Silk Estate blog.

 Ready To Move In Fully Furnished Properties